 The experiment was very similar to Experiment 1, but with some key differences.
 The syllables for the /b/-/p/ continuum (pre- and post-exposure) were identical to those of Experiment 1.
-For the exposure task we again constructed words by splicing the release and aspiration from a word recorded with an initial /p/ onto the vowel and final consonant of a word recorded with an initial /p/ initial words were taken from the recordings of the speaker in Experiment 1 while the /b/ initial words were taken from a second female native British
+For the exposure task we again constructed words by splicing the release and aspiration from a word recorded with an initial /p/ onto the vowel and final consonant of a word recorded with an initial /b/.
+This time, however, the /p/ initial words were taken from the recordings of the speaker in Experiment 1 while the /b/ initial words were taken from a second female native British